-1. No shortcuts.
-It is the end of the day, and you are ready to go home, but you still have a job to finish up.
+- No shortcuts.
+It is the end of the day, and you are ready to go home, but you still have a job to finish.
 In this situation, it can be extremely tempting to take shortcuts to get things done as quickly as possible; however, when people rush, they tend to bypass small safety measures, leading to accidents.
-No matter what, always follow instructions exactly and never skip over safety!
+No matter what, always follow instructions and never skip over safety!

-2. Vehicle inspections.
+- Vehicle inspections.
 Workplace driving accidents cost employers an average of $60 billion a year, according to OSHA.
-If your employees commonly drive to job sites, you must have all vehicles inspected each month, and before heading out to the worksite, have employees check break lights, tire pressure, and gas.
+If your employees commonly drive to job sites, you must have all vehicles inspected each month, and before heading out to the work site, have employees check brake lights, tire pressure, and gas.

-4. PPE.
+- PPE.
 PPE (Personal Protective Equipment) is essential in preventing injuries.
 Always wear your PPE, and wear it properly.
-Your PPE may include hard hats, goggles or other face protection, gloves, earplugs, safety boots and more.
+Your PPE may include hard hats, goggles or other face protection, gloves, earplugs, safety boots, and more.

-5. Good housekeeping.
-Small messes like spills, spread out papers, debris and other clutter may seem like no big deal, but they can actually lead to accidents and injuries such as slips, trips and even fires.
+- Good housekeeping.
+Small messes like spills, spread out papers, debris and other clutter may seem like no big deal, but they can actually lead to accidents and injuries such as slips, trips, and even fires.
 Work areas should be kept tidy and organized, halls and walkways should be kept clear of obstacles, and spills should be thoroughly cleaned immediately.

-It is important to know how to handle an accident or emergency when it arises, but the best thing you can do is have these accident prevention measure in place, so you hopefully wont have to handle any.
+It is important to know how to handle an accident or emergency when it arises, but the best thing you can do is have these accident prevention measures in place, so you hopefully won't have to handle any.